KonstantinGolovahin/Password-Generator-challenge/README.md

 ## Description

-This website was created for boot camp as a challange 5 for WC 01/01/2023.
+This website was created for boot camp as a challenge 5 for WC 01/01/2023.
 It is required to create an application that an employee can use to generate a random password based on criteria they’ve selected by modifying starter code.

 ## Grading Requirements